How to Measure Your Wealth

 In addition, when it comes to accumulating, maintaining, and growing wealth, all that really matters is purchasing power.
 A private income allows you to wear nicer clothes, donate more to charity, expand your investment holdings, send your children to college, keep fires in the fireplaces, and food on the table.
 The higher the private income your portfolio generates, the more goods and services you can afford.
 Provided you never take on excess debt, your financial stress should be almost non-existent absent extraordinary circumstances.

 This can be especially useful when thinking about your portfolio of stocks and bonds.
-As I have discussed with James, or timmerjames, on the site before, when you get a dividend check from, say, McDonalds, that is literally your portion of the cash generated by selling Big Macs and fries.
-When you get a dividend check from Microsoft, you are collecting part of the profit generated from sales of Windows and Microsoft Office.
+As I have discussed with James, or timmerjames, on the site before, when you get a dividend check from, say, McDonald’s, that is literally your portion of the cash generated by selling Big Macs and fries.
+When you get a dividend check from Microsoft, you are collecting part of the profit generated from licensing copies of Windows and Microsoft Office.

-Taking a private income approach would have made it impossible to get creamed by the dot com bubble collapse or the real estate debacle.
+Taking a private income approach would have made it all but impossible to get creamed by the dot com bubble collapse or the real estate debacle.
 In the latter case, “cap rates” on rental properties in California had collapsed to near all-time lows long before the market reflected this in the form of falling prices.
 When you suddenly found yourself taking on the risk of real estate ownership for 5% pretax instead of the usual 10% or better, you would have looked for greener pastures.
-I heard about several major home builders selling off their personal properties before the crash because the yields had gotten to low.
-They moved their money to bonds, which offered about the same returns with much less risk and no leverage!
+I heard about several major home builders selling their personal properties before the crash because cap rates had fallen too low for their comfort.
+They, instead, moved their money to bonds, which offered about the same returns with much less risk and no leverage!

 Approach Your Portfolio from a Private Income Perspective